Worldwide sales for the full-year 2015 were

-Net earnings and diluted earnings per share for the second quarter of 2015 were
+Net earnings and diluted earnings per share for the fourth quarter of 2015 were

-$4.5 billion and $1.61, respectively.
-Second quarter 2015 net earnings included after-tax intangible amortization expense of approximately $0.2 billion and a charge for after-tax special items of approximately $0.1 billion.
-Second quarter 2014 net earnings included after-tax intangible amortization expense of approximately $0.4 billion and a charge for after-tax special items of approximately $0.4 billion.
+$3.2 billion and $1.15, respectively.
+Fourth-quarter 2015 net earnings included after-tax intangible amortization expense of approximately $0.2 billion and a charge for after-tax special items of approximately $0.6 billion.
+Fourth-quarter 2014 net earnings included after-tax intangible amortization expense of approximately $0.3 billion and a charge for after-tax special items of approximately $1.1 billion.
 A reconciliation of non-GAAP financial measures is included as an accompanying schedule.
-Excluding after-tax intangible amortization expense and special items, adjusted net earnings for the current quarter were $4.8 billion and adjusted diluted earnings per share were $1.71, representing decreases of 6.3% and 3.9%, respectively, as compared to the same period in 2014.* On an operational basis, adjusted diluted earnings per share increased 6.7%.* "Our solid sales and earnings results in the quarter reflect the strong underlying growth we're seeing across the enterprise," said Alex Gorsky, Chairman and Chief Executive Officer.
-"Our diverse portfolio and scale are enabling this performance, and we've continued to invest in building a robust enterprise pipeline that will drive our growth over the long term.
-Our passion to deliver transformational new medicines and products reflects the ongoing commitment of our dedicated employees to improve health and well-being."
+Excluding after-tax intangible amortization expense and special items, adjusted net earnings for the current quarter were $4.0 billion and adjusted diluted earnings per share were $1.44, representing increases of 4.0% and 5.1%, respectively, as compared to the same period in 2014.* On an operational basis, adjusted diluted earnings per share increased 12.4%.*

 Worldwide Consumer sales of

-$3.5 billion for the second quarter represented a decrease of 7.0% versus the prior year, consisting of an operational increase of 2.3% and a negative impact from currency of 9.3%.
-Domestic sales increased 2.7%; international sales decreased 12.2%, which reflected an operational increase of 2.1% and a negative currency impact of 14.3%.
-Excluding the net impact of acquisitions and divestitures, on an operational basis, worldwide sales increased 3.1%, domestic sales increased 2.9% and international sales increased 3.2%.*
+$13.5 billion for the full-year 2015 represented a decrease of 6.8% versus the prior year, consisting of an operational increase of 2.7% and a negative impact from currency of 9.5%.
+Domestic sales increased 2.5%; international sales decreased 11.9%, which reflected an operational increase of 2.7% and a negative currency impact of 14.6%.
+Excluding the net impact of acquisitions and divestitures, on an operational basis, worldwide sales increased 4.1%, domestic sales increased 4.6% and international sales increased 3.8%.*

-Positive contributors to Consumer operational results were sales of over-the-counter products including ZYRTEC® allergy medications and TYLENOL® analgesics; international feminine protection products; and LISTERINE® oral care products.
+Positive contributors to Consumer operational results were sales of over-the-counter products including TYLENOL® and MOTRIN® analgesics, upper respiratory products including ZYRTEC® allergy medications, and digestive health products; international feminine protection products; LISTERINE® oral care products; and NEUTROGENA®skin care products.

 Worldwide Pharmaceutical sales of

-$7.9 billion for the second quarter represented a decrease of 6.6% versus the prior year with operational growth of 1.0% and a negative impact from currency of 7.6%.
-Domestic sales decreased 1.5%; international sales decreased 12.7%, which reflected an operational increase of 3.8% and a negative currency impact of 16.5%.
-Excluding the net impact of acquisitions and divestitures, on an operational basis, worldwide sales increased 1.5%, domestic sales decreased 0.6% and international sales increased 3.9%.* Additionally excluding hepatitis C sales, underlying operational growth worldwide was 9.7%.*
+$31.4 billion for the full-year 2015 represented a decrease of 2.7% versus the prior year with an operational increase of 4.2% and a negative impact from currency of 6.9%.
+Domestic sales increased 5.2%; international sales decreased 12.0%, which reflected an operational increase of 3.0% and a negative currency impact of 15.0%.
+Excluding the net impact of acquisitions, divestitures and hepatitis C sales, on an operational basis, worldwide sales increased 11.0%, domestic sales increased 18.1% and international sales increased 3.3%.*

-Additional contributors to operational sales growth were STELARA® (ustekinumab), a biologic approved for the treatment of moderate to severe plaque psoriasis and psoriatic arthritis; INVEGA® SUSTENNA®/XEPLION® (paliperidone palmitate), a once-monthly, long-acting, injectable atypical antipsychotic for the treatment of schizophrenia in adults; domestic sales of CONCERTA® (methylphenidate HCI), for the treatment of attention deficit hyperactivity disorder; and SIMPONI®/SIMPONI ARIA® (golimumab), biologics approved for the treatment of a number of immune-mediated inflammatory diseases.
+Additional contributors to operational sales growth were STELARA® (ustekinumab), a biologic approved for the treatment of moderate to severe plaque psoriasis and psoriatic arthritis; INVEGA® SUSTENNA®/XEPLION®/TRINZA® (paliperidone palmitate), long-acting, injectable atypical antipsychotics for the treatment of schizophrenia in adults; CONCERTA® (methylphenidate HCI), for the treatment of attention deficit hyperactivity disorder; and SIMPONI®/SIMPONI ARIA® (golimumab), biologics approved for the treatment of a number of immune-mediated inflammatory diseases.

 During the quarter, the